edsu/inkdroid.org/_posts/2016-03-10-the-research-problem-problem.md

 to state the core of my research problem in a lot less space, with a lot less words.

-Hernon and Schwartz advice is welcome because they encourage a very concise series of statements--almost like an elevator pitch for your research--that address three interlocking things:
+Hernon and Schwartz's advice is welcome because they encourage a very concise series of statements--almost like an elevator pitch for your research--that address three interlocking things: